 How do Malawians sip their tea?

 The tea that stays in country is like the tea sipped in other places in Africa and the Middle East – crush tear curl or CTC.
 It’s the small ground granules of tea leaves you’ll find in many tea bags.
-Malawians load up their locally manufactured black tea with large amounts of sugar as is done in other parts of these regions.
+Malawians load up their locally manufactured black tea with large amounts of sugar as is done in other nearby regions.

 The tea leaves produced in Malawi range from the highest quality whole leaf teas to the poorest quality CTC.